Mirror (Lil Wayne song): Composition

 "Mirror" is a hip-hop and rap ballad composed in the key of F Minor, set at a tempo of 80 beats per minute.
-The melody spans the tonal range of C4 to D♭5, while the music follows the chord progression of Fm-E-Cm–E♭–Db.
+The melody spans the tonal range of C4 to D♭5, while the music follows the chord progression of Fm-E♭-Cm–E♭–D♭.
 Its instrumental has been described as "an eerie wail in the background and a smothered kick-and snare-drum pattern".
 This is noticeable due to its tripped-down production and melancholy harmonies, echoing and somber beats.
-Rap-Up noted the resemblance between the structure of "Mirror" and "Lighters" (2011) by Bad Meets Evil, which also features Bruno Mars.
+Rap-Up noticed the structure of "Mirror" resembles the one of "Lighters" (2011) by Bad Meets Evil, which also features Bruno Mars.

 In the track, Mars shows his emo-angst by singing: "Through my rise and fall/ You've been my only friend" and Wayne gets "reflective" on his verses "Looking at me now I can see my past/Damn, I look just like my f—king dad/Light it up, that's smoke in mirrors/I even look good in the broken mirror."
 Wayne not only shows his "warped, troubled mind" but also his softer side by rapping about his father.
 Overall, Wayne reflects on his past choices and his life.
 Various publications affirmed that Lil Wayne took inspiration from Michael Jackson in one of his verses: "And no message any clearer, so I'm starting with the "Man in the Mirror" (1987).
 Idolator's Becky Bain found similarities between Wayne's single "How to Love" (2011) from the same album for its "introspective, sad and sweet" lyrics.